apiel/adka/README.md

 This will create a new `site` folder containing the generated html file `/index.html`.

-> In case you get the error "JSX element implicitly has type 'any' because no interface 'JSX.IntrinsicElements' exists.", see troubleshooting in the bottom of the README.
+> In case you get the error "JSX element implicitly has type 'any' because no interface 'JSX.IntrinsicElements' exists.", see [troubleshooting](https://github.com/apiel/adka#troubleshooting).

 ### Dynamic pages